Scottish steakburger with date and onion relish

 preparation

-Before chopping or mincing, make sure the meat is cooled thoroughly - you can put it in the freezer for half an hour beforehand.
-Season the minced beef well with salt and pepper.
-Wet your hands with cold water and form the minced meat into a patty.
-Leave to rest in the fridge until you are ready to grill.
+Be sure to chill the meat thoroughly before chopping or grinding – perhaps place it in the freezer for half an hour beforehand.
+Season the ground beef well with salt and pepper.
+Moisten your hands with cold water and form the ground beef into a patty.
+Let it rest in the refrigerator until ready to grill.

-For the relish, place all ingredients in a small saucepan and bring to the boil.
-Then simmer gently until the onions are cooked and the liquid has reduced.
+For the relish, combine all ingredients in a small saucepan and bring to a boil.
+Then simmer gently until the onions are tender and the liquid has reduced.

-Grill the patty on both sides until the desired level of doneness is reached.
+Grill the patty on both sides until the desired degree of doneness is reached.

-To serve, place the patty on the toasted bread slice, top with the cheddar slice and spread a generous amount of relish on top.
-Garnish with a little lettuce if you like, although this is not particularly common in Scotland or the rest of the English-speaking world, where proteins are always preferred.
-But the recipe can be adapted to suit the continental European palate!
+To serve, place the patty on the toasted bread, top with the cheddar slice, and spread a generous amount of relish on top.
+Garnish with some lettuce, perhaps.
+This isn't exactly common in Scotland, as it is in the English-speaking world, where protein is always preferred.
+But the recipe can be adapted to suit continental European palates!

 Recipe by Angela McGregor

 Angela McGregor is Junior Vice President of the Aberdeen-Angus Cattle Society of Great Britain and Northern Ireland.
-As a third generation breeder, she follows her grandfather James McGregor and her father William McGregor, both of whom were very successful with their Angus breeding.
-An uncle breeds Angus in Western Australia - so you could say that this breed is somehow "in her blood".
+As a third-generation breeder, she follows her grandfather, James McGregor, and her father, William McGregor, both of whom were highly successful Angus breeders.
+An uncle breeds Angus cattle in Western Australia—so you could say the breed is somehow "in her blood."

 Recipe from FIRE&FOOD issue 03/2016